Sahanduiuc/Machine-Learning-Algorithm-with-K-Means-and-LASSO-Regression/README.md

 Over recent months, I have developed a deep interest in the intersection between machine learning and finance that has led me to devise several ML-inspired trading algorithms of my own.
 After many iterations, I have produced the following algorithm that meets both my performance criteria (beat the market) and model critera (accuracy without complexity).
 I hope my analysis and source code are informative and inspire you to further explore the possibilities of applied Artifical Intelligence!

 <h2>Overview</h2>
-My strategy dynamically chooses the top performing stocks (by Sharpe ratio) of each cluster (sector in the S&P500), then uses an L1 regularization term (LASSO) to penalize the portfolio weights and achieve an all-long portfolio, with quarterly rebalancing.
+My strategy dynamically chooses the top performing stocks (by Sharpe ratio) of each cluster (sector in the S&P500), then uses an L1 regularisation term (LASSO) to penalise the portfolio weights and achieve an all-long portfolio, with quarterly rebalancing.

 Included in the source code are comments explaining how the algorithm operates step-by-step.